amboar/fpos/README.md

 ========

 Accumulate and analyse your CSV transaction data to visualise your income and expenditure.
-The categories are based on those used by the Australian Tax Office on their [MoneySmart website](https://www.moneysmart.gov.au/).
+The categories are loosely based on those used by the Australian Securities and Investments Commission on their [MoneySmart website](https://www.moneysmart.gov.au/).
 These scripts were hacked together out of laziness when the author got fed up with manually entering his data into the site.

 The scripts are primarily [developed and run on Linux](#everything-else), though [OSX is also supported](#osx-the-easy-way).
 Windows is uncharted